How to Keep Your Passport Safe While Traveling: 10 Best Tips

 5. Use a Passport Cover

-Protect your passport from physical damage with a sturdy cover, preferably waterproof if you will be near water.
+Protect your passport from physical damage with a sturdy cover, preferably waterproof, especially when you’ll be near water.
 My favorite cover now is one with cacti on it from Arizona; it reminds me of my hometown when I’ve been gone for years.

 6. Store Your Passport in a Safe Place